PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-06-20 07:06:24
+Last updated: 2024-06-20 07:06:56
-Random Quote: In commemoration of Barney's induction into the "Hall of Game", this tie, worn on the seventh night of his perfect week, is hereby retired. - Lily Aldrin
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar